An origin story in the Comstock Chronicles

 “I need to be warm!” several voices cried.

 Azroth tripped, and the scuffs of old boots reverberated behind him.
 He jumped back to his feet as curses flew from his mouth.
 The boy zig-zagged through the lava field, with the host of white figures dogging his every step.
+Blood seeped out from his torn boot, but he kept running.
+To stop meant being frozen to death, and he couldn’t imagine a worse way to leave this world.

 In a desperate attempt, Azroth shot a volley of fireballs into the horde of wights.
 Several bodies went down in the onslaught, and those nearest dived at the fire, trying to heat their insubstantial bodies.